mesg-foundation/docs/guide/service/what-is-a-service.md

 There are no limits to what you can connect with Services, as long as it can run inside Docker \(as long as it can run on a computer\).
 If you need more details about how to connect dependencies to your service check out the [Dockerize the Service](dockerize-the-service.md) page.

 Services can be purchased or sold as Modules in the [MESG Marketplace](https://mesg.com/marketplace).
-The Marketplace connects those who want to save time or increase efficiency in development with those looking to earn MESG Tokens for creating useful Services.
+The Marketplace connects developers wanting to streamline development with others looking to earn MESG Tokens for creating useful Services.

 Services use two types of communication: receiving tasks and submitting events.